Health startups tap India's secondary care surgery market

-New Delhi, Dec 2 (IANS) Healthcare startups in India have brought about an uberisation of the secondary care surgery market in the country with a focus on specialist care, personal attention and affordability.
+New Delhi: Healthcare startups in India have brought about an uberisation of the secondary care surgery market in the country with a focus on specialist care, personal attention and affordability.

 Surgeries are the biggest part of healthcare expenditure with secondary care surgery a growing market.